BonoboPLC/lojjo_wiki/administration/games/lottery.md

 ## Pick Range & Bonus Balls

-You have complete flexbility over your number ranges.
+You have complete flexbility over the number combinations in your game.

 You can have up to 6 numbers between 1 and 70 for your primary range.

 You can also have up to 2 numbers between 1 and 70 for your Bonus balls.

 ![Pick Size](/uploads/pick-size.png "Pick Size")

-> **Usage Note:** Create any type of game like the Powerball or create your own custom game: 6/49 , 6/49 + 2/11,  5/35, 5/20 + 2/11, etc..
+> **Usage Note:** if you are using custom pick sizes, then you custom payout tables must be loaded before first use.
+Please contact us to do so.
 > {.is-info}

 ## Ticket Price